DLocal deal opens door for global sellers on Amazon.com Brazil marketplace

-Uruguayan payment startup dLocal Ltd (DLO.O) said on Tuesday that it had struck a partnership with Amazon.com Inc (AMZN.O) that clears the way for international vendors to sell products on Amazon's Brazil online marketplace for the first time.
+SAO PAULO (Reuters) - Uruguayan payment startup dLocal Ltd said on Tuesday that it had struck a partnership with Amazon.com Inc that clears the way for international vendors to sell products on Amazon’s Brazil online marketplace for the first time.

 The agreement, which the two companies announced in a joint statement, should broaden choices on the site, which had been restricted to local vendors.